Consider removing these problem plants from your garden - Minimalist Gardener

 What problems can it cause

 Mexican feather grass produces large amounts of fine wind-borne seed that easily escapes home gardens.
 In southern Australia, it spread from ornamental plantings into neighbouring verges, lawns and nearby open space, where it is extremely difficult to eradicate.
-It is now prohibited, following widespread impacts from earlier nursery sales.
+It is now prohibited in some states following widespread impacts from earlier nursery sales.

 How to remove it safely